BonnieMcLean/BonnieMcLean.github.io/news/_posts/2024-04-23-phonosemantic_maps.md

 > Akita, K., McLean, B., Park, J., & Thompson, A.L.
 (2024).
 [Iconicity mediates semantic networks of sound symbolism](https://doi.org/10.1121/10.0025763). *The Journal of the Acoustical Society of America*, *155*, 2687–2697.

 The main research question was are iconic associations independent of one another, or linked?
-Say we find that the same sound is associated with two different meanings, Y and Z. The logical possibilities for explaining how that sounds came to be associated with both those meanings are shown in the figure below (Figure 1 from the paper).
+Say we find that the same sound is associated with two different meanings, Y and Z. The logical possibilities for explaining how that sound came to be associated with both those meanings are shown in the figure below (Figure 1 from the paper).

 ![](https://aipp.silverchair-cdn.com/aipp/content_public/journal/jasa/155/4/10.1121_10.0025763/1/2687_1_10.0025763.figures.online.f1.jpeg)